ControlledChaos/coming-soon/README.txt

 == Installation ==

-This section describes how to install the plugin and get it working.

-e.g.

 = Using The WordPress Dashboard =

 1. Navigate to the 'Add New' in the plugins dashboard
-2. Search for 'plugin-name'
+2. Search for 'Coming Soon'
 3. Click 'Install Now'
 4. Activate the plugin on the Plugin dashboard